hanthomas/protractor-recorder/README.md

 3. Select **Protractor** tab
 4. Interact with your web site.
 Each action is recorded in the Protractor Recorder console.
 5. When you're done, click **Copy to Clipboard** to copy the recorded script.

+## Should I disable automatic synchronization?
+Check this box if the recorded scripts are timing out when run in Protractor.
+Protractor has known issues with AngularJS applications that use **$timeout**.
+See Protractor issues [#169](https://github.com/angular/protractor/issues/169) and [#2950](https://github.com/angular/protractor/issues/2950).